petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/creating-knowledge-base-articles.md

 1. Click *Publish* to submit the article for publication or *Save as Draft* to work on it later.

+   !!! note
+       With the LPS-188058 [release feature flag](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) enabled, you can schedule articles for publishing at a specific date and time.

 Once saved, the article appears in the Folders and Articles section.
 If you've enabled workflow for Knowledge Base, the article must go through the approval process before being published.

 ## Importing Markdown Files